sal55/langs/pclang/readme.md

 (PCI is slow; without that trick it would have been slower.
 As it is, it can beat gcc-O3 for this program, at least when running my transpiled code.)

 PCI reads PCL as source code.
 At that moment, that is not a bottleneck, and in any case, parsing speed seems to be about 3.5M lines per second.
 No real need to introduce a binary PCL format.
 Still, when part of a production compiler, there's no point in generating text then reparsing.

-For experimentation and development, intermediate text files are handy.
+But for experimentation and development, intermediate text files are handy.
+Effectively `PCI` does the same job here as as standalone assembler whose input is textual ASM.